jstonge/blog/src/posts/typologies.md

 ## Embracing diversity

-Now we are leaving flatland and entering the messy world of reality, from the lens of different field of study.
+Now we are leaving flatland and entering the messy world of reality, from the lens of different fields of study.
 We seek to map field of study onto related social groups, expressed as network types.

 <details style="margin-top: 2vh;">
 <summary>Case study: Chimps, interconnectivity, and cumulative culture</summary>